A Cutting-edge Approach to NWP in the Tropics

 A group of forecasts (called an ensemble) is run from slightly different initial conditions and/or different model configurations.
 These forecasts provide a representative sample of possible future weather conditions.
 The uncertainty in model forecasts and probabilities of weather events can be estimated quantitatively, which has been established internationally to be the best way to include uncertainty in short term weather forecast.
 This is particularly the case on the convective-scale and in the tropics.

-Weather Research and Forecasting (WRF) has been serving as the driven NWP model in MSS/CCRS since 2010.
-The inner-most domain of the current WRF system is in 2 km spatial resolution.
-The initial and boundary conditions are given by NOAA GFS and ECMWF data.
-Local observations are ingested into the system through 3DVAR data assimilation scheme.
-The system provides regional forecasts in the Singapore region up to 72 hours.
-The current WRF system will be transited into SINGV in the coming year.
+SINGV is in operation to provide weather forecast guidance to the weather service operational forecasters since 2019.
+The domain of the current SINGV system is in 1.5 km spatial resolution.
+The initial and boundary conditions are given by ECMWF data.
+Regional observations are ingested into the system through 3DVAR data assimilation scheme.
+The system provides regional forecasts in the Singapore region up to 48 hours and 8 times a day.